purescript/documentation/Error-Code-TypesDoNotUnify.md

 ```

 Even though the type of the effect (`Test.Assert.ASSERT`) is correct, the name does not match.
 The effect name *must* match.
 So to fix this error, change `a` to `assert`.

-*When using Halogen*

-If you are seeing this error in relation to the definition of a component try checking the type signatures  of the component and child component's slot addresses, query types and state types against the examples in the purescript halogen repository.

 ### Eff <-> Function